sig-gis/Liberia_NSC_ForestMonitoringTraining/05_intro_GEE/00_agenda.md

 ---
 layout: page
-title: "7.
-Accuracy Assessment"
+title: "5.
+Intro to GEE"
-permalink: /07_accuracy
+permalink: /04_intro_GEE
 has_children: True
-nav_order: 8
+nav_order: 6
 ---

-# Accuracy Assessment
+# Introduction to Google Earth Engine (GEE)

 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.